 More and more people are resorting to cosmetic surgery as a ‘quick fix’ to any problems they find with themselves, which can be a risky and expensive business.
 It is increasingly sensible to search out some alternatives to cosmetic surgery.

 We’re not going to preach to you about the health problems with liposuction or a collagen implant, but instead help you to explore cheaper (and less painful!) alternatives to cosmetic surgery.

-Eva Fraser, who invented the facial work out, puts the inevitable signs of aging down to the sagging and relaxing of the facial muscles that keep the skin in place.
+Eva Fraser, who invented the facial work out, puts the inevitable signs of ageing down to the sagging and relaxing of the facial muscles that keep the skin in place.
 As the muscles get older and longer, your cheeks become flatter and your jowls larger.
 It sounds bad, but all is not lost!
 Rather than going under the knife, you can save your neckline (and bank balance) by doing regular facial exercises instead.
 Like any type of muscle, those in the face will benefit from regular exercise.

 Pick up some tips from Eva’s website www.evafraser.com, where you can find a few exercises to get you going.

-Although she doesn’t endorse any anti-aging moisturising creams which claim to reduce wrinkles or firm the skin, she does recommend Frownies Forehead & Eyes face patches that help to smooth out wrinkles and lines.
-You can buy 5 months supply from Eva’s website for £19 or, if you want to save a bit more head to FeelUnique where you can pick them up for £16.35 with P&P included.
+Although she doesn’t endorse any anti-ageing moisturising creams, she does recommend ‘Frownies Forehead & Eyes’ face patches that help to smooth out wrinkles and lines.
+You can buy 5 months supply from Eva’s website for £19 or, if you want to save a bit more, head to FeelUnique where you can pick them up for £16.35 with P&P included.

-Also available are the Frownies Under Eye Patches to reduce puffiness and dark circles (available from FeelUnique for £29.35, and the Frownies Corners of Eyes and Mouth Patches to alleviate crows feet and lines around your mouth for £16.35.
+Also available are the ‘Frownies Under Eye Patches’ to reduce puffiness and dark circles, available from FeelUnique for £29.35.
+There’s also the ‘Frownies Corners of Eyes and Mouth Patches’ to alleviate crows feet and lines around your mouth for £16.35.

 She also offers ways to cut down on your cellulite with No Lipo Lipo, a knuckle massage and loofah treatment to firm and tone your legs as well as improving your circulation.
 You can either order the full pack (DVD, sisal loofah mitt with strap, and nourishing E oil) for £56.07 or just the DVD for £24.90.

-Alternatively, you could try it yourself at home which is slightly cheaper at £49.95, but you’re not guaranteed your money back if it doesn’t work.
+Alternatively, you could try it yourself at home which is slightly cheaper at £49.95.
+You’re just not guaranteed your money back if it doesn’t work!
 Similar wraps are the Shape Changers Detox Wrap which works in the same way and costs slightly less at £39.95.
 Always remember there is no miracle solution to make you lose weight!
 The contour wraps may help to redefine your shape, but they are not a route to losing weight or reducing body fat.

-Of course, you don’t need a gym to do this – running for 20 minutes on a treadmill isn’t any different from running for 20 minutes around your local park, but if you want to swim, sauna and steam after your workout then it may be a slightly more attractive option.
+Of course, you don’t need a gym to do this.
+Running for 20 minutes on a treadmill isn’t any different from running for 20 minutes around your local park.
+But, if you want to swim, sauna and steam after your workout then it may be a slightly more attractive option.

 If what you want to do is to lose weight, talk to someone at the gym about the exercises you ought to be doing to burn fat and combine your regular exercise regime with a healthy diet.